Ella baila sola: Music

-Shortly after their first album in 1996, The duo released two more albums which furthered their success and notoriety in the Latin world.
+Shortly after their first album in 1996, the duo released two more albums which furthered their success and notoriety in the Latin world.
 However, due to personal differences, in 2001, Marta and Marilia chose to part ways and pursue their own musical careers and lifestyles.
-Recently, after years of inactivity, Marta Botía relaunched the group with new member Rocío Pavón.
-With Pavón, ‘Ella Baila Sola’ released two new albums in 2009-2010 dubbed ‘Awake’ and ‘Grandes Exitos’.
-‘Awake’ consisted of new music and a new tour across Spain, whilst ‘Grandes Exitos’ was a compilation of the duo's greatest hits from the 90's.
+After years of inactivity, Marta Botía relaunched the group with new member Rocío Pavón in 2009.
+With Pavón, Ella Baila Sola released two new albums in 2009 and 2010 dubbed Awake and Grandes Exitos.
+Awake consisted of new music and a new tour across Spain, whilst Grandes Exitos was a compilation of the duo's greatest hits from the 90's.
 In 2013 the band was dissolved and Rocío Pavón left the group after a collection of reproaches over Facebook.
 Soon after Pavón's departure, in 2015, Marta brought in María del Mar García (2015-2018) to accompany her on tours.
 Later, the group relaunched for a fourth time in 2018 with another new member, Virginia Mos and have recently hinted at new music.